metasfresh/metasfresh-documentation/pages/concepts/data_lifecycle_management.md

 One solution might be to directly access the `C_Invoice_Tbl` table instead of the `C_Invoice` view, but it might turn out to be complicated to implement this at all code location which generate SQL.

-The solution whichIthink we should follow instead is to use postgres settings.
+The solution which I think we should follow instead is to use postgres settings.

 We would modify the above view to be: